Did an apartment security failure contribute to this fatal double shooting?

 Our Legal Take

-Gas station patrons have a right to feel safe and secure while on premises of the establishment they are visiting.
-The Murray Law Firm regularly represents victims of gas station violence in Georgia, and questions the level of security provided and whether this shooting may have been prevented.
+Gas station patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the property and whether this senseless shooting may have been prevented.

-• What security measures, such as bright lighting, surveillance cameras and security patrols, were in place to protect patrons at the time of the shooting?
+• What security measures, such as bright lighting, surveillance cameras and security patrols, were in place and working at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the gas station owner or management failed to provide adequate security, the victim may elect to seek justice and pursue a legal claim for his injuries.
+Should the facts of this matter reveal that the gas station owner failed to provide adequate security, the family of Mr. Mialik may elect to pursue legal claims and civil justice for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.